AnilK-Sharma/idmanagement.gov/_experiments/idfraud.md

 <figure>
   <img src="{{site.baseurl}}/assets/experiments/idfraud/figure5-video.jpg" alt="The analytic analysis, with the higher analytic score on the right of the image, indicates this video is probably manipulated.
 This video is identifi ed as a deepfake with an analytic runtime of approximately two minutes.">
-  <figcaption>The analytic analysis, with the higher analytic score on the right of the image, indicates this video is probably manipulated.
+  <figcaption class="gsa-figcaption">The analytic analysis, with the higher analytic score on the right of the image, indicates this video is probably manipulated.
 This video is identifi ed as a deepfake with an analytic runtime of approximately two minutes.</figcaption>
 </figure>

 **Deepfake Scenario Impacts for Image, Audio, Video**